deepakraina99/PhD-Course-Projects-IITD/README.md

 b) Symbolic planning of mobile manipulator

+c) Paper Review: Learning to scaffold the development of robotic manipulation skills

 **2. Computer Vision:**

 a) Hand gesture-based control of Music Player using Convolutional Neural Network (CNN)